Rio Virgen County, Utah Territory: Iron County, Provisional State of Deseret; Washington County, Utah

-Utah's legislature, in March 1852, created as Washington County as its southernmost county (and its northern boundary definitely defined in 1856 at "a line running east and west[...], through a point four miles north from the northeast corner of Fort Harmony").
+Utah's legislature created Washington County in March 1852 as its southernmost county (and its northern boundary definitely defined in 1856 at "a line running east and west[...], through a point four miles north from the northeast corner of Fort Harmony").

 Sought head of navigation on the Columbia

 The Latter-day Saints' leader Brigham Young, sent an exploring party in 1855 to determine a possible head of navigation on the Colorado River – that is, to "get the soundings of the river and see if it were navigable for boats" to transport Utah produce and import supplies through a steamship port on the Colorado River.
 Simultaneously, Young directed a portion of this party to found the then small LDS outpost of Las Vegas.
 In 1858, during the Utah War, Young sent a second party "to explore the Rio Colorado and the country adjacent to it for suitable locations for settlements."
 In 1864, Young's saying, "We shall shortly want another path to bring home the [Latter-day] Saints, and we want to prepare for it[...].
 The Colorado is not far from our southern settlements, only one hundred twenty-five miles from Saint George," Young outfitted and dispatched a Church mission that founded Call's Landing (Callville) on the Colorado.